Rushlin Baugh, America's real anchorman, truth detector, and doctor of democracy.

 And I'll give you an example of here in Minneapolis, Minnesota, as to how that data mining is going down.

-The City Council here has recently looked at data and certain laws that affect or that they feel affect minorities.
+The city council here has recently looked at data and certain laws that affect or that they feel affect minorities.

 And two of those laws are spitting on the sidewalk as well as loitering.

-And they've looked at those laws and they found out that they inordinately affect minorities, and that minorities are guilty of those laws, spitting on sidewalks and loitering.
+And they've looked at those laws and they found out that they inordinately affect minorities and that minorities are guilty of those laws, spitting on sidewalks and loitering.

-So the presumption is that the there's a lot of discrimination going on and that those laws have been deemed racist.
+So the presumption is that there's a lot of discrimination going on and that those laws have been deemed racist.

 So those two laws have just been removed from our statutes here in the city of Minneapolis.